Schedule your FREE Consultation with Bryant

 As a Black male I’ve dealt with racism all of my life.
 Growing up in a poor inner city community of color, the education system didn’t take educating us blacks seriously.
 I’ve been on the receiving end where it was suggested that I was comfortable with roaches being around because I didn't run away like my white counterpart; and have been called a light skinned N-word by teachers I pushed back on regarding their policies.
 Additionally, being harassed by law enforcement almost regularly and having your rights violated was a common occurrence.
 I believe those experiences shaped me to do the work that I do.
 Although deeply hurt and impacted by these experiences, I took each and everyone of those experiences personally.
 I always thought of ways that I can help my people and community so they wouldn’t have to endure all the things I had to.
 What I wish was different is that we were provided a level playing field and valued like our non white counterparts.

 My clinical approaches include Solution Focused Brief Therapy and Cognitive Behavioral Therapy.
 As a clinician, I believe in getting results.
 My goal is to help my clients access their goals and dreams and these approaches allow them to do so as efficiently as possible.

-I believe my clients experience me as someone who is a good listener, invested in them, caring, supportive, and most importantly non judgemental.
+I believe my clients experience me as someone who is a good listener, invested in them, caring, supportive, and most importantly non judgmental.
 I’ve been told that I am resourceful, and I have a way of helping clients believe in themselves.

 A unique thing about me that I'd like to share is that I am an avid basketball fan and currently coach my son’s basketball team.
 I also enjoy singing and in my past life I was a multi platinum selling recording artist.